 Patterns with the appearance of depth work by using a dark color along one edge of the shapes, and by scattering dark shapes throughout the pattern, to simulate layering and shadows.
 This technique works well at medium range, but the effect is lost at close range and is often greatly reduced at long range.

-Camouflage patterns that are good at disruption use highly contrasting colors to break up outlines and hide true shape.
+Camouflage patterns that are good at disruption use large areas with contrasting colors to break up outlines and hide true shape.
 These patterns work best at long range, but usually look unnatural at close range.

 How do Alpha Zulu camouflage patterns work?